 In addition to friends and family, you can find support by joining a weight-loss or bariatric surgery support group.
-Having people that understand what you’re going through is incredibly helpful.
-With support, you’re better able to deal with the emotions that formerly led you to eating.
+Having people who understand what you’re going through is incredibly helpful.
+With support, you’re better able to deal with the emotions that formerly led you to eat.

 Tip #3: Eat well

 Deprivation leads to overcompensation.
 If you eat too little during the day, you may overeat in the evening.

 After weight loss surgery, patients must eat small portions.
 They may have to eat three meals a day to get the nutrition they need.
 That’s why it’s critical that post-op patients follow the directions of their dietitian, who will help with the development of a meal plan.